fuchstraumer/fuchstraumer.github.io/_posts/2018-8-25-Vulkan-Resource-Plugin.md

 So far I've mentioned the transfer system briefly and not in terrible detail - but there are a few more details worth going into.
 Initial testruns showed that I was spending quite a bit of CPU time calling `vkQueueSubmit` through the transfer system - even though there weren't any actual transfers occuring, as the singular `VkCommandBuffer` we were using didn't have any transfers recorded into it.
 This occured as our plugin has a function called `LogicalUpdate` that is called every frame, at the beginning of the frame, without any delta-time information: it's intended for internal plugin state updating and the like, so in the case of this plugin I had placed a `TransferSystem::CompleteTransfers` call and a call to flush our staging buffers within it (so, we transfer all our data then clear all the `UploadBuffer` structures we created for these transfers).

 The fix ended up being really quite simple: set a flag to mark the attached command buffer as dirty, which is only set if `TransferSystem::TransferCmdBuffer()` is called.
 Then, when `TransferSystem::CompleteTransfers` we can check to see if this flag has been set - if so, we have work to submit and we proceed with a call to `vkQueueSubmit`.
 After that, we reset our flag to mark the command buffer as unused.
+This small change helped save a considerable amount of CPU time - it may not have been that large of an issue, but it seemed like something worth addressing regardless.

 ### Conclusion

+Hopefully this post helps with insight into how to design a similar system - managing resources in the new explicit graphics APIs is not the simplest challenge to confront, and it's fairly easy to back oneself into a corner (as I did, with VulpesRender initially) without considering potential issues down the road.
+As always, I welcome criticism, questions, and comments: I already have a fairly large suite of improvements I'd love to make, and I'm sure there are things I've done that could be done better (so please, let me know!).
+The source code of the relevant plugin can be found as part of the `resource_context` plugin in Caelestis, [here](https://github.com/fuchstraumer/Caelestis/tree/master/plugins/resource_context).
+The relevant source files will be "TransferSystem", "ResourceTypes", and "ResourceContext".
+If you're curious how the API for this plugin looks, that will simply be in `ResourceContextAPI.hpp`.

 ### Potential Further Work